 The Wholesale Trading & Ancillary Services segment operates as a full-service precious metals trading company.
 We offer gold, silver, platinum and palladium in the form of bars, plates, powder, wafers, grain, ingots and coins.
 Our Industrial unit services manufacturers and fabricators of products utilizing or incorporating precious metals.
 Our Coin and Bar unit deals in over 200 coin and bar products in a variety of weights, shapes and sizes for distribution to dealers and other qualified purchasers.
-We have trading centers in El Segundo, California and Vienna, Austria for buying and selling precious metals.
+We have trading centers in El Segundo, California and Vienna, Austria for buying and selling precious metals, which are open 24 hours each trading day, even when many major world commodity markets are closed.
 In addition to wholesale trading activity, A-Mark offers its customers a variety of services, including financing, storage, consignment, logistics and various customized financial programs.
 As a U.S. Mint-authorized purchaser of gold, silver and platinum coins, A-Mark purchases product directly from the U.S. Mint and other sovereign mints for sale to its customers.

-Through our wholly-owned subsidiary Collateral Finance Corporation, referred to as CFC, a licensed California Finance Lender, we offer loans collateralized by numismatic and semi-numismatic coins and bullion to coin and precious metal dealers, investors and collectors.
+Through our wholly-owned subsidiary Collateral Finance Corporation, referred to as CFC, a licensed California Finance Lender, we offer loans collateralized by bullion and numismatic material to coin and precious metal dealers, investors and collectors.
 Through our wholly-owned subsidiary Transcontinental Depository Services, referred to as TDS, we offer a variety of managed storage options for precious metals products to financial institutions, dealers, investors and collectors around the world.
-TDS started doing business in 2012.
 Our financing business generates interest income that is not classified as revenues.
 If interest income generated by the financing business were classified as revenues, it would represent less than 1% of our total revenues for each of the periods presented.
 Our storage business generated less than 1% of total revenues for each of the periods presented.